tobyallen/watsonstarter/README.md

 Watson Starter is a Simple Express + NodeJS setup designed for playing around with the Watson APIs.

 First API implemented is the Natural Language Understanding.
+Clone the repo
-Clone the repo, complete the prerequsites below (from https://github.com/watson-developer-cloud/natural-language-understanding-nodejs), run NPM install and "DEBUG=starter:* npm start"
+Complete the prerequsites below (from https://github.com/watson-developer-cloud/natural-language-understanding-nodejs) Run NPM install
+Launch with "DEBUG=starter:* npm start"
+Headover to localhost:3000/nluTest.html

 Prerequisites
 Sign up for an IBM Cloud account.